US 'still hopeful' about N Korea summit

 A White House spokesperson said the US president remained ready.

-Hours earlier, North Korea released an angry statement saying it might pull out of the meeting if the US insisted it gave up its nuclear weapons.
+Hours earlier, North Korea released an angry statement saying it might pull out of the meeting if the US insisted it gave up its nuclear weapons unilaterally.

 The highly anticipated meeting between Mr Trump and North Korea's Kim Jong-un is due to take place on 12 June.